-Angiomyolipoma is a type of kidney tumor consisting of fat, muscle, and blood vessels.
-It is benign (noncancerous) but can cause pain and other complications.
+Angiomyolipoma is a type of noncancerous kidney tumor consisting of fat, muscle, and blood vessels.
+It can cause pain and other complications.
 In some cases, a doctor may remove it.

 Angiomyolipomas do not typically cause symptoms and may not require treatment.
 However, in some cases, they may cause flank pain, blood in the urine, urinary tract infection (UTI), or kidney failure.
 Rarely an angiomyolipoma can result in a life threatening hemorrhage.

 Doctors might also refer to them as renal angiomyolipomas.

 This article looks at angiomyolipoma of the kidney, its diagnosis, treatment, and outlook.

 Angiomyolipoma is a type of kidney tumor that is typically benign.
 While there are many types, most angiomyolipoma growths

 Angiomyolipomas are typically sporadic, and doctors do not associate them with family history.
 The prevalence of sporadic cases is thought to be

 However, in some cases, they may occur as part of tuberous sclerosis complex (TSC) disease.
 With this rare genetic condition, numerous benign tumors develop in various parts of the body.

 TSC may occur as a result of mutations in specific genes — TSC1 or TSC2 — which typically provide instructions for the production of proteins hamartin and tuberin.
 These proteins have tumor suppressor functions, which means that they help regulate cell growth and division.
 Mutations in these genes can lead to the production of angiomyolipomas.